McKenzie River recreation water in Oregon

 Local plan

-Pick the corridor section before you leave home: upper McKenzie Bridge and forest launches, the Leaburg-to-Vida context, or lower-river mixed-species water.
+Pick the area section before you leave home: upper McKenzie Bridge and forest launches, the Leaburg-to-Vida context, or lower-river mixed-species water.
 Once that choice is made, use the hatchery and Forest Service access information to decide whether the day is a short wade mission or a controlled drift.

 Backup water

-If McKenzie access, flow, or closures do not line up, pivot to the Middle Deschutes for a drier canyon trout plan or to the Metolius if you want colder technical trout water with less broad-corridor complexity.
+If McKenzie access, flow, or closures do not line up, pivot to the Middle Deschutes for a drier canyon trout plan or to the Metolius if you want colder technical trout water with less broad-area complexity.

-Vida gauge corridor
+Vida gauge area

 Primary broad flow reference for this report.